I was unexpectedly pregnant at 47 years old, even after endometrial ablation

 I went to my Gynie two days after discovering I was pregnant to establish the viability of the pregnancy.

 As it was too early no egg sac could be seen but there was a womb sac.
 The lining had grown back.
 This again was a shock.

-The Gynie spoke of all the risks of this pregnancy , such as under active thyroid, endometrial ablation, adenomyosis, being 47 years, abnormalities, pre eclampsia re occuring because of my history and my age.
+The Gynie spoke of all the risks of this pregnancy, such as underactive thyroid, endometrial ablation, adenomyosis, being 47 years, abnormalities, pre-eclampsia reoccurring because of my history and my age.

 She said it would not go to term.
-We spoke about termination at our request, which could only be done in the UK not in the country I live.
+We spoke about termination at our request, which could only be done in the UK, not in the country I live in.
 This would mean a trip to the UK.
 The trauma of this was horrendous.

-She told me to return at 7 weeks to check for foetal heart beat.
+She told me to return at 7 weeks to check for a foetal heartbeat.

 This scan took place last Thursday, at which another shock was due.
 The scan showed that I was or had been expecting twins.